 HUS shuts down the kidneys and other vital organs, creating serious problems that can result in permanent damage or death if left untreated.
 Signs of HUS include less frequent urination, loss of color in the cheeks and inner eyelids, and extreme fatigue.
 If you or a loved one experiences any of these symptoms, it’s critical to check with your healthcare provider as soon as possible to determine their cause, and then contact a dedicated E. coli attorney experienced in these types of cases.
 Failure to diagnose an E. coli infection that leads to HUS can be devastating.

 According to the Centers for Disease Control and Prevention, an estimated 265,000 STEC infections occur annually.
 Since not all cases of E. coli infection are diagnosed or reported, it’s likely that these figures are much higher.
 Diagnosis is accomplished through laboratory testing of stool specimens, which is also a tool to determine whether a public outbreak is imminent.

 Even after the illness and symptoms of STEC are resolved, E. coli may reside in the body for several weeks until it sheds the bacteria.
 Proper hygiene and healthy food preparation habits are the primary ways to avoid infection.

 At Ron Simon & Associates, we understand how food poisoning outbreaks can disrupt your life.
-We’ve helped victims recoup over $600,000,000 in damages nationwide as well as in Mexico and Canada.
-If you’ve experienced an E. coli infection, contact us today to discuss a potential food poisoning case with a qualified E. coli attorney – of note, those sickened in the Romaine E. coli outbreak should speak to a Romaine Lettuce E. coli Lawyer to file a Romaine Lettuce E. coli lawsuit.
+We’ve helped victims recoup over $700,000,000 in damages nationwide as well as in Mexico and Canada.
+If you’ve experienced an E. coli infection, contact us today to discuss a potential food poisoning case with a qualified E. coli attorney.